 Absences caused by change of schedule or late registration will be recorded as absences.
-Students enrolled in career and technical courses should be aware that additional stipulations may apply to absentees.
+Students enrolled in career-technical courses and health science courses should be aware that additional stipulations may apply to absentees.
 These will be included in the program/course syllabus.